oVirt/ovirt-site/source/release/3.4.0/index.html.md

 ### ALPHA RELEASE

-oVirt 3.4.0 is still in alpha.
+oVirt 3.4.0 is still in alpha, **please wait for official announcement before trying to install it**.

 In order to install it you've to enable oVirt alpha repository and disable nightly repository if you're using it.

 You'll need to add the following lines in your /etc/yum.repos.d/ovirt.repo:

 for CentOS / RHEL: